Things To Do Memorial Day Weekend in the Bronx NYC

 Memorial Day Weekend Parades in the Bronx

 See our weekend post coming Friday for a list of Memorial Day Parades in the Bronx.
-Be advised that thus far in 2021, these events are still on hiatus, but we expect that to change probably at some point in June if people continue to vaccinate.
+Be advised that thus far in 2022, we've not yet found any Memorial Day Parades in the Bronx.

 Shopping In the Bronx & NYC

 This is a great weekend to do a bit of shopping during the pleasant weekend weather.
 Click here to view our section dedicated to Bronx Shops & Shopping the Bronx.

 Each of these shopping sections includes, or will include, links to home pages, which have slide shows of merchandise as well as maps, store hours, phone numbers and telephone numbers.